You have questions. We have answers.

 - How many credits do I need to graduate with a BSN degree?
 You need the equivalent of 128 semester credits to graduate.

 - What are some basic requirements of the degree program?
 We have a residency requirement of 32 credits.
-Our BSN curriculum consists of 7 nursing core classes and 1 Search for Meaning class.
+The minimum required courses as for BSN consists of 7 nursing core classes and 1 Search for Meaning class (32 credits).

 - Is there an accelerated RN to MA in Nursing option?
 Yes, students can apply to the MA in Nursing while completing the BSN program.
 After admission to the MA in Nursing Program, BSN students can take three graduate courses to complete their undergraduate degree.
 These courses count toward electives for the BSN degree as well as toward the eight courses to complete a MA in Nursing.